campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 So, as ~the conclusion~ a "stopping point" for the beloved series, how does Xenoblade Chronicles 3 fare?

-If you were to go buy the [general consensus online](https://www.metacritic.com/game/switch/xenoblade-chronicles-3), you'd think that the game was nearly flawless.
-To be fair, I'd agree that, at its best, Xenoblade Chronicles 3 is a transcendent experience that defies its medium.
-It's highs are incredibly high, and it's clear that a lot of love went into this game.

-But at it's worst, Xenoblade Chronicles 3 crumbles under its [62 hour playtime](https://howlongtobeat.com/game/103825), and that's excluding any sidequests, which add an extra 30-40 hours.
-There *are* flashes of brilliance, but there simply aren't enough of them to compensate for the absolute *slog* this game can be at times.

-Unfortunately, legitimate critiques of this game seem to have been drowned out (or worse, [silenced](https://old.reddit.com/r/NintendoSwitch/comments/we34zm/unpopular_opinion_xenoblade_chronicles_3_is/)).
-But make no mistake, there *are* valid critiques.
-So, while I want to give Monolithsoft credit for some of the amazing work that they've done, I want to speak a little more on behalf of those that correctly identified these critiques, but were silenced by fanboy zealotry.
+Given that Xenoblade Chronicles 3 takes a minimum of [62 hours to beat](https://howlongtobeat.com/game/103825), which doesn't include the 30-40 hours of additional content, there's no way that I'd be able to answer that question in a two-page essay.
+Reviewers from mainstream gaming sites like IGN and NintendoLife have certainly *tried* to sum up the experience of Xenoblade Chronicles 3 in a breezy, digestible way, but believe me: these reviews are incomplete at best, and outright misleading at worst.
+Xenoblade Chronicles 3's highs are *very high*, but it also has some low points that many reviewers (and also its rabid fanbase) <text-with-tooltip :tooltip="'I\'ve had reddit threads downvoted to oblivion when attempting to discuss the negative aspects of this game, despite doing so in a VERY polite tone'">seem reluctant to discuss.</text-with-tooltip>

+So, I'm warning you now that there's a lot I want to discuss.
 Let's start with the good stuff because—make no mistake—Xenoblde Chronicles 3 has a *lot* of good stuff.

 ## Outstanding in Many Respects
 It goes without saying that <text-with-tooltip :tooltip="'While it\'s difficult to determine their exact contribution, Monolithsoft had a significant hand in Zelda: Breath of the Wild.
 I theorize that they were tapped for their expertise in open-world games, showcased excellently in Xenoblade Chronicles on the Wii.'">Monolithsoft's work on Nintendo's consoles is unparalleled</text-with-tooltip> (perhaps only secondary to Nintendo).
 In terms of performance, scope, complexity, and content, the Xenoblade Chronicles series has always been a cut above anything else: the environments in Xenoblade Chronicles 1 were unlike anything else on the Wii, and Xenoblade Chronicles 2 offered Nintendo Switch fans a glimpse into what Nintendo's new console was capable of, upping the ante from Xenoblade 1 in many aspects (graphics, scope, cutscenes, etc).